maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 ### Baseline update

-Spring Framework 5.0 requires JDK 8 (Java SE 8) or above, since its entire codebase is now based on Java 8 source code level, and provides full compatibility with JDK 9 on the classpath as well as the module path (Jigsaw).
+Spring Framework 5.0 requires JDK 8 (Java SE 8), since its entire codebase is based on Java 8 source code level and provides full compatibility with JDK 9 on the classpath as well as the module path (Jigsaw).
+Java SE 8 update 60 is suggested as the minimum patch release for Java 8, but it is generally recommended to use a recent patch release.

 The Java EE 7 API level is required in Spring's corresponding modules now, with runtime support for the EE 8 level: